ramate-io/robles/roera/README.md

 # ROERA

-OAC Eras (ROERA) are the periods over which a governing body makes decisions.
-All other OAC [Artifacts](../roglo/roera-000-000-000-dulan/roglo-000-000-000-artifact/README.md) are indexed by ROERA.
+Robles Eras (ROERA) are the periods over which a governing body makes decisions.
+All other Robles [Artifacts](/roglo/roera-000-000-000-dulan/roglo-000-000-000-artifact/README.md) are indexed by ROERA.

 The current era is [ROERA-0: Dulan](./roera-000-000-000-dulan/README.md).